mg-de-j/IRM_final_project/README.md

 # Analysis of word order and case variation in Beowulf translations

 ## General information
-This project investigates the evolution of English syntax through the lens of *Beowulf* translations.
+This project investigates the evolution of English syntax by looking at *Beowulf* translations.
 Specifically, it quantifies how translation practices have shifted regarding sentence structure and the preservation of historical linguistic features.
 The study aims to determine if modern translations have discarded archaic sentence structures (non-SVO) to appeal to modern readers, potentially altering the "text" and historical preservation.

 ## Background information